 I will tell you what.
-If there is not a revenue component, there is not going to be an entitlement reform component, I can assure happen.
+If there is not a revenue component, there is not going to be an entitlement reform component, I can assure you of that, because the politics of that are very clear.

 But you know what?
 If both sides would give some ground, if we would acknowledge there needs to be a revenue component-and one that is carefully designed-and that there needs to be entitlement reform-which clearly there does, because the trustees tell us we are headed for insolvency.
-This is not imagining; it is going to
+This is not imagining; it is going to happen.